-No matter which one you choose, actually earning the credential will require huge commitments in time, effort and even money (especially if you have to retake the exams).
+No matter which one you choose, actually earning the credential will require huge commitments in time, effort, and money (especially if you have to retake the exams).

 In a nutshell, the difference between the CFA and FRM designations comes down to focus and interest.
 If you’re passionate about and interested in the assessment and management of financial risk, then the FRM designation is tailor-made for you.
 On the other hand, the CFA charter provides a thorough education on a broad range of financial analysis and investment topics and can lead to a wider range of career prospects, not to mention a higher salary.

-Here’s a quick overview of how the two credentials compare:
+Here’s an overview of how the two credentials compare:

 |Administered By||GARP||CFA Institute|

 |Study Hours||150-200 Hours Per Part||300+ Hours Per Level|

 Level II: 43%

 • Parts I and II of the FRM exam